 An advisor can be designated to give the estate liquidator valuable assistance, especially when it comes to releasing the deceased's assets and carrying out certain specific liquidation duties.
 The goal is make the process easier for the liquidator.
-The advisor will be available to give the liquidator guidance, help retrieve the relevant documents and generally reduce the complexity of these tasks.
-To assist in this way, we offer two types of packages:
+The advisor will be available to give the liquidator guidance and generally reduce the complexity of these tasks.